-Uri Herzberg is a partner and a member of the firm’s Mergers & Acquisitions and Private Equity Groups.
+Uri Herzberg is a partner and a member of the firm’s Mergers & Acquisitions, Private Equity and Special Situations Groups.
 Mr. Herzberg has a broad-based transactional practice with extensive experience advising private equity firms and multinational corporations in structuring and negotiating mergers, acquisitions, investments, divestitures, joint ventures and other corporate transactions.

 Mr. Herzberg is a contributing author of the Debevoise & Plimpton Private Equity Report.
 He co-authored “Locked Boxes in U.S. Practice: An Underused Tool?”
 The M&A Lawyer (June, 2021); “Sponsor-Backed PIPEs Can Aid In The Race For Liquidity,” Law360 (May, 2020); “The Advantages of PE Sponsor-Strategic Partnerships,” Law360 (February, 2020); “Then & Now: Deal Conditionality in Going-Private Transactions,” The M&A Lawyer (September, 2016); and “Imitation is the Sincerest Form of Flattery: Continued Use of Private Equity Technology in Acquisitions by Strategic Buyers,” The M&A Lawyer (January, 2013).
 He is a contributor to the annual Health Care Mergers and Acquisitions Answer Book (Practising Law Institute, 2019), an extensive reference guide addressing structuring, regulatory, due diligence and documentation issues, among other things, in healthcare M&A and licensing deals.